 Children, Youth and Families Concentration

-Students are prepared for a broad range of career paths in areas including direct practice, community development, policy, advocacy, research and evaluation or leadership roles within publicly funded or nonprofit agencies.
+Students are prepared for a broad range of career paths in areas including direct practice, policy and advocacy, and research and evaluation within publicly funded or nonprofit organizations addressing the needs of children, youth, and families.

 • Policy and Services for Children and Youth (3 credits)

-You will also have 9 elective credits, which can be used to broaden expertise in other areas or to pursue additional CYF-related electives.
+You will also complete a leadership and management course, an evaluation course, and 9 credits of elective courses.
+These elective credits can be used to broaden expertise in other areas or to pursue additional CYF-related courses.

 Concentration Practicum